checkmarx-ts/CxUtils/engineering-health-check/README.md

 The `-ExclProjectName` and `-ExclTeamName` command line switches can be used to prevent the inclusion of the project name and the team name, respectively, in the scan data.

 For convenience, the `-ExclAll` command line switch can be used to suppress the retrieval of result data and the suppression of the project and team names.

+## LDAP Users

+It is possible to use the credentials of an LDAP user to run the `cxInsight_X_X.ps1` script.
+In this case, the username passed to the script should be of the form *authentication provider name\username*.
+The authentication provider name can be seen in the “Sign in method” dropdown menu of the CxSAST portal’s login screen.

+Note that it is not possible to use the credentials of a SAML user.

+## Permissions

+The user whose credentials are used to run the `cxInsight_X_X.ps1` script must be assigned a role that has the Sast API permission (needed as the script uses the CxSAST OData API).
+This is the only permission required.